maubers/emily_yeppers/README.md

 ## How the bot works

 The bot streams new content from specified subreddits and enqueues items for processing.
 It checks comments and submissions for target phrases along with any direct replies to the bot.
 It also responds to mentions.

+The download link for the original fine-tuned bot is included in step 2.
+This model was trained from r/shittyaskreddit and the post history of certain users.

 The bot uses OpenAI's GPT-2 model for generating responses.
 The responses are formatted and checked against a blacklist of unwanted words.